How to Advocate for Yourself in Social Situations With a Rare Disease

 And I haven't apologized since.

-I believe that firmly and clearly expressing my needs without apologizing helps to normalize these types of conversations, and I hope that as a result, others take me and my requests more seriously.
+I believe that firmly and clearly expressing my needs without apologizing normalizes these conversations.
+Hopefully, others will then take me and my requests more seriously.

-There are many ways in which I personally set boundaries.
+I set boundaries in many ways.
 For example, I don't want every conversation to revolve around my medical conditions.
-When an acquaintance doesn't quite know what to say in a casual conversation but remembers that I've been going through medical treatment, they'll ask about how my surgery was with all of the casualness of asking about the weather.
+Sometimes acquaintances don't quite know what to say.
+They might ask about my surgery as casually as they ask about the weather.
 I often respond and politely change the subject: "I'd rather not talk about that right now.
 Any plans for vacations this summer?"

 I have a disease that requires an extremely strict gluten-free diet, and many of my friends also have food restrictions.
 I'm fortunate to live in a city with many wonderful restaurants that can accommodate my needs.
-That's why I continuously found it puzzling when friends without dietary restrictions would suggest small group gatherings at restaurants where 2 to 3 people in the group could not safely eat.
+However, I found it puzzling when friends suggested restaurants where two to three of us could not safely eat.

-When I gently pointed this out and asked if we could go to a restaurant across the street where everyone could eat, one person replied, "I want to go here.
+When I gently pointed this out and asked if we could go somewhere else, one person replied, "I want to go here.
 I guess Jessica will be drinking wine all night instead!"
 Well, Jessica and another friend from the group went to a different restaurant that night.

-I never expect someone to bend over backwards for me, and certainly I would have a different answer if this was a much larger group, a special occasion, or a pre-planned event.
+I never expect someone to bend over backwards for me.
+My answer would differ if this were a much larger group, a special occasion, or a pre-planned event.
 But in a city with so many options, it's simply not cool to tell someone they have to sit and watch everyone else eat.
-In situations like this, I would rather spend my time with friends who choose to be inclusive.
+I would rather spend my time with friends who choose to be inclusive.

 Find support within the community

-Connecting with others in your specific community or in the broader rare disease/chronic illness community can help provide much-needed support.
+Connecting with others in the rare disease or chronic illness community can provide much-needed support.

 Often, when I need to vent or just talk through a difficult situation, I reach out to one of my friends in the community.
-I don't have to labor over a long backstory because we have a deep understanding about something very fundamental in each others' lives.
+I don't have to labor over a long backstory because we already share a deep understanding.
 I find it very comforting.

 Featured Forum

-Living with a rare disease/chronic illness and advocating for oneself can feel like a full-time job, and I find that it's important to cut myself some slack, do nice things for myself, focus on activities that I enjoy, and find peaceful situations.
+Living with a rare disease and advocating for yourself can feel like a full-time job.
+It's important to cut myself some slack, do nice things for myself, and focus on activities that I enjoy.
 I can't escape my autoimmune conditions, but I can seek out moments that do not require constant advocacy.

 What tips do you have for advocating for yourself?
 Share with us in the comments below.